dopeboy/curriculum-2.0/units/7-conditional/lessons/1-conditional/README.md

 * Boolean values are either true or false.
 * `if`/`else` statements let us set a condition and execute different code based on whether the condition is met.
+* Comparison operators let us test for equality or difference..
 * Logical operators let us test for complex conditions.

 ### Assessment